pandora-cube/.github/profile/README.md

 ## 🙋‍♀️ Join Us

-If you want to create games with Pandora Cube, feel free to contact us anytime!
-All you need is ideas and passion. 🤗
+If you want to create games with Pandora Cube, [join us anytime!](http://join.p-cube.kr) All you need is ideas and passion. 🤗

+## 📞 Contact Us

+Feel free to reach out to us anytime:
 - Email: [pcube.team@gmail.com](mailto:pcube.team@gmail.com)
 - Kakao Talk: [Pandora Cube](https://pf.kakao.com/_YgyvT)

+---

 Let's open the Pandora's box of gaming together with Pandora Cube! 🎉